 If you live in the city, you may not experience many power shortages, and in the rare cases when they do occur, they may be fixed in a couple of hours.
 This having been said, it is always useful to have a power generator in your home, that can help run at least some of the more important electronics in your home.

 This is where a super quiet generator like the Predator 3500W Inverter may prove useful.
 It can be run for 11 hours at 25% capacity and it produces very little noise.
 The model also comes with integrated casters making it perfect to store in the garage and to move around the house when there is an emergency.
+Remember, inverter generators may seem smaller, however they still pack a mighty punch.

-Our Best Portable Generator Picks
+Our Best Portable Generator Picks: The Top 6

 The DuroStar DS4000S is a solid portable generator.
 It offers an eight-hour run time on a four-gallon gasoline tank at 50% load capacity.
 With 3300w continuous run/4000w surge, this small 7hp engine will be sufficient to run some larger appliances.
 This includes refrigerators or smaller air conditioning units.

 Weighing in at 90 pounds, this unit is easily relocated where you need it, especially when equipped with the optional wheel assembly.
 Note: if purchasing, we highly recommend the assembly as well.
 The heavy duty muffler keeps the noise down at 69 decibels, which is just about the volume of the average television set.
+However, there are methods that can assist in quieting a generator if needed.

 The recoil pull start ensures you’ll never encounter a dead starting battery.
 Additionally, the automatic low oil shutoff will keep your engine safe.
 A standard 20-amp dual three-prong outlet and 30-amp twist-lock are on the face of the control panel.
 These sit right next to the voltmeter, allowing you to view your power consumption at a glance.